EdgeTX Project By-Laws¶

 One member of the PSC is appointed the Chair, who has additional responsibilities to organize regular meetings and to resolve tie votes should they occur.
 The Chair may also appoint one member to act as Secretary.
 In the case where the Chair's position is vacated, the committee will elect a new Chair.

 Positions in the PSC have a term of 1 year.
 Terms will expire at the beginning of the calendar year, although committee members should continue to serve until a replacement has been officially voted in.
-The PSC first term will expire on 30 Dec 2022.
+The PSC second term will expire on 31 Dec 2023.

 When a vacancy in the PSC is created, any member of the PSC may nominate someone for the PSC.
 Nominees must indicate acceptance of the nomination to be eligible for election.
 A self-nomination is treated as already being accepted by the nominee.

 Once all nominations for a PSC position have been made, a vote will be taken from the current PSC.
-The nominee with the most votes will be added to the PSC.
+The nominee with the most votes from the majority of the voting PSC members will be added to the PSC.

 For actions that require a PSC vote (ie. new PSC members, removal of members, the appointment of PSC Chair, project administrative decisions or disputed technical decisions) a vote will be called during a PSC meeting.